Treer/minecraft-map/README.md

 File structure:

 * /www - the files you need to run your own map
-* /src - files that were used to create the files in the www directory
+* /src - files that were used to create the files in the www directory.
+You won't need these files unless you want to mod or fork the map system.
 * /template - some examples that might be helpful as guides